Mexico Service Project

 Application and Cost

-- Notification of acceptances will be mailed out beginning March 22, 2019.
+- Notification of acceptances will be sent out in April.

 The trip fee does not cover the cost of the materials for the work projects.
-Each participant is asked to organize a fundraising campaign to help cover the costs of the work projects.
+Each participant is asked to organize a fundraising campaign to help cover costs associated with the project.
 Program staff work with participants to help with fundraising efforts.